-Introduction: Clearly explain the evidence-based intervention, its purpose, and how it was implemented in the priority population.
-Describe any adaptations made for the population served.
-Provide the anticipated end date of the initial project.

-Project Results and Outcomes: Address how the need for the evidence-based service was met by describing qualitative results and final outcomes of the project.
-Quantitative results should be entered in the Goals and Objectives template form (see Section 4.4.2).
-Describe any barriers or obstacles encountered and strategies used to overcome these.
-Explain how the project has a unique and major impact on cancer prevention and control.

-Integration and Capacity Building: Describe steps taken toward integration and capacity building for components of the projects. (see Integration and Capacity Building of Proposed Project).
+- The evidence-based intervention: its purpose and how it was implemented in the priority population.
+Describe any adaptations made for the population served. - Project Results and Outcomes: Address how the need for the evidence-based service was met by describing qualitative results and outcomes of the project(s).
+(Quantitative results are reported in the appropriate template form described in section 4.4.4.2) Explain any barriers or obstacles encountered and strategies used to overcome these. - Integration and Capacity Building: Describe steps taken toward integration and capacity building for components of the projects. - Dissemination/Adaptation: Describe how project results were disseminated or plans for future dissemination of results.